jeevan11jacob-svg/task-manager-devops/README.md

 Tests:       4 passed, 4 total
 ```

-The project includes automated backend testing as part of the development and deployment workflow.
+The project includes automated backend testing as part of the development and validation workflow.

 ---